 - Boston Mayor Marty Walsh announced a $2 million small-business relief fund to assist companies, as well as a $3 million fund to help tenants who have fallen behind on rent as a result of the COVID-19 crisis.
 Read more here.

-- The City of Framingham is establishing a COVID-19 emergency small business grant program to help stabilize existing small businesses within the City that have had significant business disruption due to COVID-19.
-These grant funds will assist small businesses to cover wages, rent, loss of inventory, and other fixed costs.
+- The City of Framingham awarded 22 COVID-19 Emergency Small Business grants over the past several months.
+The grant funds could be used to cover wages, rent, loss of inventory, and other fixed costs.
 Read more here.

-- A simplified ventilator from concept to approval took only six weeks for a UMass physicist and global team.
+- As part of a $17 million effort to help the world combat the coronavirus, researchers at UMass Medical in Worcester are studying ways to treat COVID-19, and understand how it spreads and how herd immunity can be achieved.
+Read more here.
+A simplified ventilator from concept to approval took only six weeks for a UMass physicist and global team.
 These ventilators can be produced quickly.
 Read more here.
 Engineers from UMass Amherst are helping to fight COVID-19 by designing a new control cables for ventilators after a request from Baystate Health.
 Read more here.